migalooo/KhovsgoL/README.md

 ![Image Title](./markdown/images/title.png)

-"The study of the soul, that is to say the study of my own self."
+*"The study of the soul, that is to say the study of my own self."*

----

 ### Introduction